ivajloip/nativetask/README.md

 4. build NativeTask with Hadoop

-  *Note:* The build scripts has only been tested on CentOS 6 64Bit platform.
+  **Note:** The build scripts has only been tested on CentOS 6 64Bit platform.
 Other platforms has not been verified.

+  **Note:** Prior building, please follow https://github.com/apache/hadoop-common/blob/trunk/BUILDING.txt to install dependancies.

   ```bash
   cd nativetask